-At ClearScore, one of our core goals is to help users take charge of their financial health.
+One of the core goals at ClearScore is to help users take charge of their financial health.
 I designed a first-of-a-kind feature that allows users to stay on top of critical financial insights regarding bills that could affect their credit scores.
-Bills such as telecoms, utilities, and car finance can have a direct impact on credit, but users were unaware of how close these payments were to affecting their credit report.

 Role